 Closed Merchant Account8 Steps You Should Take After a Terminated Processing Agreement

-Closed Merchant Account
+Why Closed Merchant Accounts Happen

 In a Nutshell

 Closed Merchant Account Due to Fraud or Chargebacks?
-Don't Worry—You Have Options.
+Don't Worry — You Have Options.

 If your acquiring bank has just closed your merchant account, or if you suspect that your account is in imminent danger, you have to act fast.
 What should you do?!
 What’s the first step to take toward recovering from a disaster like this?